scenaristeur/vue2_solid/README.md

-# Vue.js 2.x componentts to do all the boring things when creating a Solid decentralized app
+# Vue.js 2.x components to do all the boring things when creating a Solid decentralized app

 [What is the Solid Project](https://solidproject.org/)